robotmachine/Quotes/quotes.md

 "Men often hate each other because they fear each other; they fear each other because they don't know each other; they don't know each other because they can not communicate; they can not communicate because they are separated."
 **_Stride Toward Freedom: The Montgomery Story_ (1958)**

+## Lerner, Gerda <a name="lerner">
+"Everything that explains the world has, in fact, explained a world that does not exist, a world in which men are at the center of the human enterprise and women are at the margin helping them.
+Such a world does not exist - never has."
+**_Unknown_**

 ## Orwell, George <a name="orwell">
 "The enemy is the gramophone mind, whether or not one agrees with the record that is being played at the moment."
 **_Unused preface to Animal Farm_ (c.
 1945)**